csebuetnlp/banglaparaphrase/README.md

 Where `input` is the path to the jsonl file containing sentences and their corresponding paraphrases as key value pairs, `pinc_threshold` is the threshold for PINCScore, `lower_bert_score_threshold` and `higher_bert_score_threshold` are the limits for BERTScore in scale of 0 to 1.

 This will generate two files named `source.bn` and `target.bn` in the working directory containing the filtered pairs after passing through all the filtering steps.

+## Training & Evaluation
+For training and evaluation, please refer to the repository of [BanglaNLG](https://github.com/csebuetnlp/BanglaNLG).

+## Models

+The model checkpoint from the paper is available at [huggingface model hub](https://huggingface.co/csebuetnlp/banglat5_banglaparaphrase).

+## License
+Contents of this repository are restricted to only non-commercial research purposes under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Copyright of the dataset contents belongs to the original copyright holders.

+## Citation

+### Filtering Scheme